OpenMendel/WiSER.jl/docs/src/simulation.md

 - The data in the model object's data `X, Z, W` matrices.
 - The parameter values in the model.
-- The condistribution distribution of the response given the random effects.
+- The conditional distribution of the response given the random effects.
 - The distribution of the random effects.
 - If simulating from MvTDistribution, you must specify the degrees of freedom via `df = x`.